Somerset House Conference (painting)

-The Somerset House Conference, 1604 is an oil-on-canvas painting depicting the Somerset House Conference held in 1604 to negotiate the end the Anglo-Spanish War.
-It is a group portrait, depicting the 11 representatives of the governments of England, Spain and the Spanish Netherlands, seated around a conference table, probably in old Somerset House.
+The Somerset House Conference, 1604 is an oil-on-canvas painting, in two versions, depicting the Somerset House Conference held in 1604 to negotiate the end the Anglo-Spanish War.
+The compositions are effectively identical: a group portrait, depicting the 11 representatives of the governments of England, Spain and the Spanish Netherlands, seated around a conference table, probably in old Somerset House.

+One version, thought to be the prime version, is in the National Portrait Gallery, London ("NPG"), and another in the National Maritime Museum, Greenwich.
+They were probably by the same workshop, with one version perhaps intended to be sent to Spain as a diplomatic gift.

+Both versions bear a signature of the leading Spanish court painter Juan Pantoja de la Cruz and the NPG version a date of 1594, which is impossible.
+It is generally thought that both signature and the date are false and that the versions are by a hitherto unidentified Flemish artist, or his studio, a view both museums now think likely.
+The Netherlandish portraitist working in London, John De Critz the Elder, or his workshop, has been suggested.

 Background

 Queen Elizabeth I died in 1603, and her successor James I quickly sought to end the 18 years of conflict.
 Philip III of Spain had also inherited the war from his predecessor Philip II.
 Both new kings were happy to end the expensive and distracting conflict.

 The conference was held in 18 sessions between 20 May and 16 July 1604.
 The treaty was signed on 16 August, and restored the status quo ante bellum.
 Spain was compelled to recognise the Protestant monarchy in England, and England ended its financial and military support for the Dutch rebellion since the Treaty of Nonsuch in 1585.
 Following the signing of the treaty, England and Spain remained at peace until 1625.

 James gave the Spanish delegates generous gifts, including the Royal Gold Cup which was given to the leader of the Spanish delegation, Juan Fernández de Velasco, 5th Duke of Frías.
+The following year Charles Howard, 1st Earl of Nottingham led an English delegation to ratify the treaty in Valladolid, the capital of Spain from 1601-1606.